Jackie Sherrill

-Jackie Wayne Sherrill (born November 28, 1943) is a former American football player and coach.
-He was the head football coach at Washington State University (1976), the University of Pittsburgh (1977–1981), Texas A&M University (1982–1988), and Mississippi State University (1991–2003), compiling a career college football record of 180–120–4.
+Jackie Wayne Sherrill (born November 28, 1943) is an American former college football player and coach.
+He was the head football coach at Washington State University (1976), the University of Pittsburgh (1977–1981), Texas A&M University (1982–1988), and Mississippi State University (1991–2003), compiling a career head coaching record of 180–120–4.
 Sherrill is a studio analyst for Fox Sports Net's college football coverage.

 Playing career

 Sherrill played football at the University of Alabama under Bear Bryant from 1962 to 1965, helping the Crimson Tide win two national championships.

 Coaching career

 Washington State

 Sherrill was the head coach at Washington State for one year, in 1976.
 During his one season, the Cougars had a win–loss record of 3-8.

 Pittsburgh

 Sherrill was the head coach at the University of Pittsburgh from 1977 to 1981.
 Before going to Washington State, Sherrill had served as an assistant at Pittsburgh under head coach Johnny Majors.
 When Majors left Pittsburgh to return to his alma mater at the University of Tennessee, Sherrill returned to become the head coach of the Panthers.
 He is credited with grooming quarterback Dan Marino, who went on to a prolific Hall of Fame career in the National Football League after being Sherrill's last quarterback at Pitt, from 1979 to 1982.
 During his tenure, Sherrill's coaching staff included future NFL head coaches Jimmy Johnson and Dave Wannstedt.
 In Sherrill's five seasons at Pittsburgh, the Panthers won 50 games, lost nine, and had one tie.

 When asked about retirement, Joe Paterno once said that he would not, because it would leave college football in the hands of "the Jackie Sherrills and the Barry Switzers".
 Paterno apologized to Switzer for the comment, but wrote in his book that he "didn't give a damn about what Sherrill felt."
 Paterno later said that the comment was made off-the-record and in jest during a party at Paterno's house, but it was printed anyway.
 Sherrill and Paterno later became friends – and Sherrill and his wife were guests of the Paternos in State College in 2004.
 Notably, Sherrill went 2–3 in five games leading Pitt against Penn State, including a 48–14 loss in 1981 that destroyed Pitt's chances at a second national championship in six years.